kerryjiang/SuperSocket.Document/050-The-Built-in-Command-Line-PipelineFilter.md

 What's the Protocol?
 Lots of people probably will answer "TCP" or "UDP".
 But to build a network application, only TCP or UDP is not enough.
 TCP and UDP are transport-layer protocols.
 It's far from enough to enable talking between two endpoints in the network if you only define transport-layer protocol.
 You need to define your application level protocol to convert your received binary data to the requests which your application can understand.

-## The Built-in Command Line Protocol
+## The Built-in Command Line PipelineFilter

-The command line protocol is a widely used protocols, lots of protocols like Telnet, SMTP, POP3 and FTP protocols are base on command line protocol etc. If you do not have a custom protocol, then SuperSocket will use command line protocol by default, which can simplify the development of this kind of protocols.
+The command line protocol is a widely used protocols, lots of protocols like Telnet, SMTP, POP3 and FTP protocols are base on command line protocol etc. The CommandLinePipelineFilter is a PipelineFilter which was designed for command line protocol.

 The command line protocol defines each request must be ended with a carriage return "\r\n".